Jeje Lalpekhlua: Mohun Bagan (loan)

 On 8 January 2016, Jeje was loaned to Mohun Bagan by parent club Chennaiyin for the 2015-16 I-League campaign.
 On his return, he scored his first goal against Tampines Rovers in the preliminary round of the qualifying stage for the 2016 AFC Champions League group stage, which ended in a 3-1 win.
-He then scored his first league goal of the season on 13 February 2016, against eventual champions Bengaluru in a 2-0 win.
+He then scored his first league goal of the season on 13 February 2016, against eventual champions Bengaluru in a 2–0 win.
 On 24 February 2016, Jeje scored a brace against Maziya in the 2016 AFC Cup group stage match, in a 5-2 drubbing.
 He again scored a brace against Yangon United in the 2016 AFC Cup group stage match, on 16 March 2016, in a thrilling 3-2 win.
 He finished the 2015-16 I-League season with 4 goals in 14 appearances, finishing runner-up to Bengaluru in the process.
 He also had a productive AFC Cup campaign, chipping in with 6 goals in 7 appearances.
 He started the 2015–16 Indian Federation Cup campaign by scoring a brace against Salgaocar in the quarter-final 1st leg 3-2 win.
 He then scored a hat-trick against Shillong Lajong in the semi-final 1st leg 5-0 drubbing, on 8 May 2016.
 On 21 May 2016, he capped off his exceptional season with Mohun Bagan, by scoring in the final against Aizawl and winning his first Federation Cup trophy.
-He was adjudged as the top goal-scorer of the 2015-16 Indian Federation Cup campaign with 8 strikes.
+He was adjudged as the top goal-scorer of the 2015–16 Indian Federation Cup campaign with 8 strikes.
 He was named as the Best Indian Player by his fellow professionals for his stupendous 2016-17 season.

 East Bengal

-On 18 October 2020, Jeje joined East Bengal on a one-year deal ahead of the 2020–21 Indian Super League season.
+On 18 October 2020, Jeje joined East Bengal on a one-year deal ahead of the 2020–21 Indian Super League.
 He scored in a 6–5 loss against Odisha.